MasonEgger-Edu/Infrastructure-As-Code-Intro/part1/README.md

 # Part 1 - Providers, Variables, and Data Sources

 This section discusses providers, variables, and data sources.
-This terraform file, when executed, simply prints out the users droplet limit.
+This terraform file, when executed, simply prints out the user's droplet limit.

 ## Providers